gorjessbbyx3/SUB2LEADS/replit.md

-# Hawaii Real Estate CRM - Replit Development Guide
+# Honolulu Bird Dog Dream CRM - Replit Development Guide

 ## Overview

-This is a full-stack web application designed to help real estate professionals in Hawaii identify distressed properties, enrich contact data with AI, and convert leads into deals.
-The system automatically scrapes public notices for tax delinquencies, foreclosures, and auctions, then uses AI to find contact information and generate outreach materials.
+This is a comprehensive bird dog CRM system designed specifically for Honolulu real estate professionals to identify distressed properties and connect them with a network of qualified investors.
+The system automatically scrapes Oahu foreclosure notices, tax delinquencies, and auctions, then uses AI to enrich contact data and facilitate deal flow between distressed property owners and cash buyers.

 **Status:** Successfully migrated from Replit Agent to standard Replit environment (January 15, 2025).
 Application is fully functional with proper client/server separation and security practices.